 The Centers for Disease Control and Prevention (CDC) estimates that 20.4 million Americans ages \geq 18 years currently have asthma and an additional 6.1 million children have asthma.^{1,2} Asthma causes the airways of the lungs to narrow or become blocked, making it hard to breathe.
 Many processes contribute to the narrowing, including tightening of the muscles around the airways, inflamed tissue lining the airways, and mucous plugging the airways.
 The disease follows a waxing and waning course with exacerbations initiated by allergens, cold weather, exercise, pollution, and other triggers.
-This leads to approximately 14.2 million office visits, 1.8 million emergency room visits, and 440,000 hospitalizations each year in the US.2 The societal costs are estimated to be \$82 billion including \$50 billion in direct medical costs, \$29 billion from asthma related mortality, and \$3 billion from missed work and school.2 There is a broad spectrum of asthma severity.
-Severe asthma comprises a small but important subset of all individuals with asthma.
+This leads to approximately 14.2 million office visits, 1.8 million emergency room visits, and 440,000 hospitalizations each year in the US.2 The societal costs are estimated to be \$82 billion including \$50 billion in direct medical costs, \$29 billion from asthma related mortality, and \$3 billion from missed work and school.2 There is a broad spectrum of asthma.
+Those with severe asthma comprises a small but important subset of all individuals with asthma.
 Those with severe asthma represent fewer than 5-10% of all individuals with asthma but account for approximately 50% of all costs.
 In addition to being treated with inhaled corticosteroids (ICS) and long-acting beta agonist (LABA) therapy, these patients are often treated with oral corticosteroids (OCS).3

 Asthma severity is defined as intermittent or persistent, with persistent asthma subdivided into mild, moderate, and severe.3 These categories are defined by the frequency of symptoms, lung function, and frequency of exacerbations requiring OCS.
-Severe asthma is defined as asthma that requires either OCS for >50% of the year or the combination of high dose ICS and a LABA or other medication (leukotriene inhibitor/theophylline) to maintain control.30 Patients with severe asthma commonly have daily symptoms, awaken at night due to symptoms, have significant limitations in normal activities and an FEV1 <60% of the normal predicted volume.
-When asthma is well-controlled, patients have symptoms ≤ 2 times per week, nocturnal awakening ≤ 2 times per month, no interference with normal activity, and an FEV1>80% of predicted.3
+Severe asthma is defined as asthma that requires either OCS for >50% of the year or the combination of high dose ICS and a LABA or other medication (leukotriene inhibitor/theophylline) to maintain control.32 Patients with severe asthma commonly have daily symptoms, awaken at night due to symptoms, have significant limitations in normal activities and an FEV1 <60% of the normal predicted volume.
+When asthma is well-controlled, patients have symptoms ≤ 2 times per week, nocturnal awakening ≤ 2 times per month, no interference with normal activity, and an FEV1>80% of predicted.3 treated with the combination of ICS and LABAs.

-There are a number of treatments available for asthma, and a stepped care approach is recommended.3 Short-acting beta agonists (SABAs), such as albuterol, are the primary treatment for mild intermittent asthma.
-ICS are usually added for persistent asthma.
-More severe asthma is treated with the combination of ICS and LABAs.
 OCS are used for short-term therapy to control asthma exacerbations and chronically for severe asthma that cannot be controlled without OCS.
-Physicians try to avoid frequent or chronic OCS therapy because it is associated with many long-term complications including growth suppression in children, osteoporosis, Cushing's syndrome, adrenal insufficiency, muscle weakness, diabetes, cataracts, joint necrosis, and an increased risk for infections.31 Additional therapies for severe asthma include leukotriene inhibitors, theophylline, omalizumab, mepolizumab, reslizumab and benralizumab.
-Treatment is progressive from Step 1 (SABA as needed), Step 2 (addition of controlled medication, typically low does ICS) to Step 3 (low dose ICS + LABA) Step 4 (medium dose ICS + LABA) to Step 5 (high dose ICS + LABA with consideration of OCS, omalizumab in the subgroup of patients with allergic asthma, or one of the three drugs targeting the IL-5 pathway (mepolizumab, reslizumab and benralizumab) in patients with eosinophilic asthma).32
+Physicians try to avoid frequent or chronic OCS therapy because it is associated with many long-term complications including growth suppression in children, osteoporosis, Cushing's syndrome, adrenal insufficiency, muscle weakness, diabetes, cataracts, joint necrosis, and an increased risk for infections.41 Additional therapies for severe asthma include leukotriene inhibitors, theophylline, omalizumab, mepolizumab, reslizumab and benralizumab.
+Treatment is progressive from Step 1 (SABA as needed), Step 2 (addition of controlled medication, typically low does ICS) to Step 3 (low dose ICS + LABA) Step 4 (medium dose ICS + LABA) to Step 5 (high dose ICS + LABA with consideration of OCS, omalizumab in the subgroup of patients with allergic asthma, or one of the three drugs targeting the IL-5 pathway (mepolizumab, reslizumab and benralizumab and benralizumab) in patients with eosinophilic asthma).42